virgesmith/demographyMicrosim/README.md

 The input data consists of two distinct datasets: aggregate population data, and fertility/mortality rate data.

 #### Aggregate Population Data
 Population aggregate data is sourced from UK census 2011, for the London Borough of Tower Hamlets at middle-layer super output area (MSOA) resolution.
-MSOA corresponds to a subregion containing approximately 8000 people.
-Tower Hamlets is split into 32 MSOAs.
+MSOA corresponds to a subregion containing approximately 8,000 people.
+Tower Hamlets is split into 32 MSOAs and its total population is recorded as just over 250,000.

 For the purposes of this worked example we have preprocessed the census data into the following csv files: